telerik/maui-docs/controls/collectionview/drag-and-drop/reorder-indicator-styling.md

 # .NET MAUI CollectionView Reorder Indicator Styling

-The Reorder indicator appears while reordering an item inside the CollectionView to notify the end-user where the item can be dropped.
-To style the Reorder Indicator, create an implicit style and set its `TargetType` to `CollectionViewReorderIndicator`.
+The reorder indicator appears while reordering an item inside the CollectionView to notify the end user where the item can be dropped.
+To style the reorder indicator, create an implicit style and set its `TargetType` to `CollectionViewReorderIndicator`.

 Check a quick example with a modified `CollectionViewReorderIndicator`: